azodichr/azodichr.github.io/outreach.md

 ---------
-# Assemble this
+# Assemble This!

 <figure>
 	<p align='center'>
 		<img src="../img/outreach/assemble_this_GMSD.jpg" alt='Puzzle Solvers' height="300px">
-		<figcaption><small><i>Middle schoolers hard at work assembling their Lego sequence  (March 2018).</i></small></figcaption>
+		<figcaption><small><i>Middle schoolers hard at work assembling their Lego genome sequences (March 2018).</i></small></figcaption>

 	</p>
 </figure>

->Using Legos as your DNA, test your skills at assembling your own genes while learning about human and plant genomes and about how scientists use computers to assemble whole genomes!
+>Using Legos as your DNA, test your skills at assembling genes while learning about human and plant genomes and about how scientists use computers to assemble whole genomes!

-While this activity was originally developed for middle school age girls for "Girl's Math and Science Day" @ Michigan State University, hosted by the [MSU Graduate Women in Science](https://gwismidmichigan.weebly.com/), it is suitable for all elementary school age students.
-For students much younger than middle school, simpler puzzles may need to be designed.
-Similarly, this activity could be enjoyable for high schools if given more challenging puzzles.
+This activity was developed for middle school age girls for "Girl's Math and Science Day" @ Michigan State University, hosted by the [MSU Graduate Women in Science](https://gwismidmichigan.weebly.com/), it is suitable for all elementary school age students and can be adapted for younger or older students by developing easier or more challenging puzzles.

+Before jumping into this hands on activity, we talked about what the girls knew about DNA and then gave a short [presentation](https://github.com/azodichr/Outreach/tree/master/assemble_this/assemble_this_presentation.pdf) on genomes, whole genome sequencing, and why genome assembly is so challenging.

+**Finally, we introduced the rules of the activity:**

+1. No altering the k-mers (no sticking them together and no taking them apart)
+2. Each part of the assembly will be supported by at k-mers with a 2 Lego overlap.
+3. All k-mers will face the same direction (i.e. the Lego dots point the same way).

+**Vocabulary**: a **k-mer** is a short Lego fragment (4 Legos long) used to generate the **assembly** (all k-mers lined up by overlaps that reveals the final sequence).

-I started the activity with a short [presentationn](https://github.com/azodichr/Outreach/tree/master/assemble_this) generally explaining what a genome is, when the first human genome was sequenced and what that actually meant, and finally and why genome assembly is so challenging.
-Then we jumped right into assembling our Lego contigs!
-I designed 4 progressively more difficult puzzles.
-Each one took a pair of middle school age girls between 5-10 minutes to solve.
-The first two puzzles are straight forward.
-The main difficulties that the girls had was understanding that just because two kmers had an overlap didn't mean they had to align with each other and generally being willing to move pieces around that they thought they knew the correct location for.
+The activity consisted of four, progressively more difficult puzzles.
+Each one took a pair of middle school age students between 5-10 minutes to solve.
+The first puzzle has some large runs of the same color, making it easier to assemble than the second puzzle (see pictures below).
+The biggest challenging was developing good puzzle solving skills, like assembling the pieces with the most overlap (i.e. greatest support) first and learning that because two k-mers overlapped didn't necessarily mean they aligned with each other in the final puzzle.

 <figure>
 	<p align='center'>